-It would be best to let the tunnel warm up for a few minutes before pressing the start button.
+It would be best to let the tunnel warm up after powering the unit for a few minutes before pressing the start button.
 This would allow the sensitive electronics to warm up and give more accurate results.
-If the tunnel is very cold (below 60 degrees F), be sure to let the tunnel warm up for at least 15 minutes (with the wind tunnel powered up but halted) before collecting data.
-This will allow time for the sensitive electronic measurement equipment to reach calibration temperature.
+If the tunnel is very cold (below 60 degrees F), be sure to let the tunnel warm up for at least 15 minutes (with the wind tunnel powered up but not operating) to allow time to reach calibration temperature.
 Since the tunnel is calibrated in room temperature between 70 to 80 degrees F, more accurate results will be obtained if operation is limited to room temperature.
 Operation outside of this range may give inaccurate wind speed and force measurements.